danbeam/iseddiehere/README.md

 $ node server.js
 ```

-and consider chaning this line:
+and consider changing this line:

 ```js
 server.listen(80);  // to 8080 or something to avoid conflicts